Bot Management Beta

 Bot detection

-RudderStack analyzes user agent strings in the context of each event payload to detect bots.
-(See our Event Spec for more information.)
+To detect bots, RudderStack analyzes user agent strings in the context of each event payload.

-1. Default detection: Uses a predefined list of known bot patterns in the user agent string to identify common bots.
-Note that this list includes common AI crawlers.
+• Default detection: Uses a predefined list of known bot patterns in the user agent string to identify common bots.
+This list includes common AI crawlers.

-2. IAB list integration: Uses the International Advertising Bureau (IAB) bot list to identify bots in the user agent string.
-This is available only for customers who are members of the IAB or have purchased the IAB bot list.
+• IAB list integration: Uses the International Advertising Bureau (IAB) bot list to identify bots in the user agent string.
+If you are a member of the IAB or have purchased the IAB bot list, provide the IAB bot list to the RudderStack team to use this method.

 Bot event management actions